 Ownership recognizes a proprietary right to the invention that will in principle vest in the applicant after the patent is granted.
-As a proprietary property right, the ownership of a patent can be transferred.
+The ownership of a patent can be transferred.

 The same applies for creators of utility models.

 Where is a patent valid?